daphnetsolissou/sentiment_analysis/README.md

 # Restrictions

-1) The news API restricted me from downloading more than one pages containing 100 results for a request.
+1) The news API free api key allowd requests of the first page only with 100 results.
 This is why the pagination option is available but by default deactivated.

-2) Also because of the free plan I was not able to download articles past a month before my subscription.
-This is why the year restriction for 2021 is limited to December 2021.
-For paid plan thought past year can be accessed.

-3) Since the downloaded data are limited to 100 each time they can fit in memory.
-This is why they are kept in memory as a dataframe and not stored in a database.
+2) The free plan limits historical data search to one month before today.

 # Emotion Dataset